Jason David Frank: Power Rangers

 The following year in Power Rangers Turbo, his character became the first Red Turbo Ranger.
-During mid-season, Frank and fellow cast members Johnny Yong Bosch, Nakia Burrise and Catherine Sutherland agreed to leave and were replaced.
+During mid-season, Frank and his fellow cast members Johnny Yong Bosch, Nakia Burrise and Catherine Sutherland agreed to leave and were replaced.

-After he left the series in 1997, Frank came back to Power Rangers as the Red Zeo Ranger in 2002 for the special 10th-anniversary episode, entitled "Forever Red", in Power Rangers Wild Force, which brought back ten former Red Rangers, and reunited him with Austin St. John.
+After leaving the series in 1997, in 2002 Frank returned to Power Rangers as the Red Zeo Ranger for the special 10th-anniversary episode, entitled "Forever Red", of Power Rangers Wild Force.
+This episode brought back ten former Red Rangers and reunited him with Austin St. John.

-He then reprised his role in 2004 in Power Rangers Dino Thunder, as the Black Dino Ranger.
-During this time, Frank was always shown in long-sleeved shirts to cover the tattoos on his arms.

-This was also the case during "Forever Red" of Wild Force.
-Being the Black Dino Ranger was a favor to Douglas Sloan.
-He joked that Saban and Disney are "both the same, they're cheap" but that he was impressed with the production crew for Dino Thunder.
+He then reprised his role in 2004 in Power Rangers Dino Thunder as the Black Dino Ranger, which he stated was a favor to Douglas Sloan.
+While portraying this role, Frank wore long-sleeved shirts to cover the tattoos on his arms, which was also the case in "Forever Red".
+He joked that Saban and Disney are "both the same, they're cheap", but that he was impressed with the production crew for Dino Thunder.

-Frank reprised his role as Tommy Oliver (who in turn was the Green Ranger for the episode) in the season finale of Power Rangers Super Megaforce.
+Frank reprised his role as Tommy Oliver and the Green Ranger in the season finale of Power Rangers Super Megaforce.
 Frank expressed interest in developing a Green Ranger solo series or feature film after an encounter with Stan Lee at a comic book convention.

 Frank had a cameo role in the 2017 film Power Rangers, as a citizen of Angel Grove, alongside fellow Power Rangers actress Amy Jo Johnson.
 In 2018, he reprised his role as Tommy in episode 10 of Power Rangers Super Ninja Steel for the 25th anniversary of Power Rangers.
 In August 2022, Frank revealed that he had retired from the franchise.

 Bat in the Sun: Super Power Beatdown

 On November 7, 2013, Frank appeared on Super Power Beatdown as the White Ranger taking on Scorpion from Mortal Kombat.
-He appeared again on May 5, 2015, as the Green Ranger and fought Ryu from Street Fighter.
-After success with the Super Power Beatdown series, Bat in the Sun began developing a web reality series of Frank titled My Morphing Life.
-In 2015, the show began airing season 2.
+He appeared again on May 5, 2015, as the Green Ranger, and fought Ryu from Street Fighter.
+After success with the Super Power Beatdown series, Bat in the Sun began developing a web reality series of Frank, titled My Morphing Life.
+In 2015, the show began airing a second season.

+Ninjak vs. the Valiant Universe

+In 2016, Frank was cast in the web series Ninjak vs. the Valiant Universe, based on the Valiant Universe, as Bloodshot.
+The series was released in 2018 to positive reception from fans.
+Frank was considered as superior to Vin Diesel's incarnation of the character in 2020.
+Valiant paid tribute to Frank on their Twitter after his death.